 New Data Science and Analytics MS

-Focus in Genomics
+Internship in Genomics

-We are excited to announce that starting fall 2021 the DSA program is offering a new Focus in Genomics.
+We are excited to announce that starting fall 2021 the DSA program is offering a new Internship in Genomics.
 This pathway will allow students to gain a deep understanding of data science and genomics, preparing them to be successful in a career in academia, government, healthcare, or biotechnology.

 Analyze and interrogate human genomic data.

 Manage genomic data including organization, storage, cleaning, and manipulation using appropriate software and programming languages (Python, SQL, SAS, Excel, R, SPSS).